Skip to main content

 3. Migration Service: Oversees database schema updates and management.

-Supporting Infrastructure:
+Supporting infrastructure:

 • PostgreSQL: Primary database.